dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     No events.
 ```

+&#8680; Change to the CNS namespace

+    oc project container-native-storage

+&#8680; Log on to one of the GlusterFS pods

+    oc rsh glusterfs-52hkc

 &#8680; Get the volumes topology directly from GlusterFS

-    oc rsh glusterfs-52hkc

     gluster volume info vol_3ff9946ddafaabe9745f184e4235d4e1

-The output indicates this volume is indeed backed by, among others, `node-6.lab`
+The output indicates this volume is indeed backed by, among others, `node-6.lab` (see highlighted line)

 ``` hl_lines="11"
 Volume Name: vol_3ff9946ddafaabe9745f184e4235d4e1